TEETH CLEANING TIPS TO IMPRESS YOUR DENTIST

 CAN I EAT AFTER DENTAL CLEANING?

 This is a common question asked by many patients.
-If you’ve received a fluoride treatment, wait at least 30 minutes after your cleaning.
+If you’ve received a fluoride treatment, wait at least 30 minutes after your teeth cleaning.
 This gives the fluoride treatment enough time to lock around your teeth.
 If you didn’t receive fluoride, you’re good to eat immediately after your cleaning appointment.
 Try sticking to soft, mild foods and avoid spicy, sugary or sticky foods or foods with a high acidic content immediately after cleaning, as it may cause discomfort.
 A slight sensitivity is common after having your teeth cleaned.